LiarPrincess/Violet/README.md

 - Violet - tests written specially for “Violet”.
 - RustPython - tests taken from [github.com/RustPython](https://github.com/RustPython/RustPython).

+## Garbage collection and memory management

+We currently use Swift class instances to represent Python objects (for example: instance of `PyInt` represents `int` object in Python), which means that we use Swift ARC to manage object lifetime.
+This does not solve reference cycles, but we will ignore this… (how convenient!)

 ## Code style

 - 2-space indents and no tabs at all